 - The Good Victim/Bad Offender Dichotomy: Large systems that can provide formal supports to victims, such as criminal justice, health, and mental health agencies, tend to regard an individual as offender or victim, but not both.
 This “highly adversarial dichotomized model” can negatively affect offender-victim access to victim treatment and services.

 - Victims of Crime Act Ineligibility: The federal Victims of Crime Act (VOCA) funds state victim compensation programs.
 Those programs can cover loss of earnings and medical care for physical injuries and psychological trauma, as well as other victim expenses.
 Victim-offenders can be excluded from VOCA support, however, for instance when they were offending parties at the time of the crime or because they had failed to pay outstanding fees or fines from previous crimes.
-Victims may hold an erroneous belief that they were ineligible for formal support resources because of their offender status, or were unable or unwilling to navigate a complicated service system.
+Victims may hold an erroneous belief that they were ineligible for formal support resources because of their status as people who have committed an offense, or were unable or unwilling to navigate a complicated service system.